solo-io/workshops/gloo-edge/gloo-edge/README.md

 Gloo Portal provides a framework for managing the definitions of APIs, API client identity, and API policies on top of Gloo Edge or of the Istio Ingress Gateway.
 Vendors of API products can leverage Gloo Portal to secure, manage, and publish their APIs independent of the operations used to manage networking infrastructure.

-### Install Developer Portal
+### Install Gloo Portal

-We'll use Helm to deploy the Developer portal:
+We'll use Helm to deploy Gloo Portal:

 ```bash
 helm repo add dev-portal https://storage.googleapis.com/dev-portal-helm